MWatty/hike_ireland/README.md

 ### Strategy

-Hike Ireland - is as per the name a website with informaiton on Hikes around Ireland.
-It's a website that allows hikers, walkers, ramblers and everyone else in between to come together and share details on the wonderful hikes in Ireland.
+Hike Ireland - is, as the name suggests, a website that contains information on Hikes around Ireland.
+It's a website that allows hikers, walkers, ramblers and everyone in between to come together and share details on the wonderful hikes in Ireland.

 This website is for everyone that is looking for a simple, easy to understand and easy to navigate website with details on hikes in Ireland.
-This is achieved by having a simple, clear funcitonal easy to understand website.
+This is achieved by having a simple, clear functional easy to understand website.
 Visitors will want to come back time and time again to gather information, provide information and learn more about hikes all over Ireland.

 ### User Stories